-The annual scientific progress report and financial data of each RTD Project is to be submitted to the nano-tera.ch Management Office (cf. nano-tera.ch Ordinary Partnership Contract, Article 30.4 and Art.
-37.4).
-Each PI and CoPI of a funded project will receive a guideline form with the specific reporting requirements and notification of the reporting deadlines at least three months in advance.
-The financial report to the Management Office of nano-tera.ch should present the use of the financial resources applied to the project, including nanotera.ch funds, own and other contributions "in cash" or "in kind".
+The annual scientific progress report and financial report of each RTD Project is to be submitted to the nano-tera.ch Management Office.
+Each PI and Co-PI of a funded project will receive guidelines with the specific reporting requirements and notification of the reporting deadlines at least three months in advance.
+The financial report to the Management Office of nano-tera.ch should present the use of the financial resources applied to the project, including nano-tera.ch funds, own and other contributions "in cash" or "in kind".